jlord/old-site/blog/simple-node-module.md

 ## Initialize

 [npm](http://www.npmjs.org) (nice people matter) is Node.js's package manager.
 It's what you use if you want publish your project so that others can easily use it.
 It's a registry of all the published modules and their versions, you can see the latest activity here [npmjs.org](https://www.npmjs.org) (at time of writing, 93,291 packages!).
-You can write projects in node and run it on your computer without NPM, but if you intend to publish it, as we do, you'll use NPM.
+You can write projects in node and run it on your computer without npm, but if you intend to publish it, as we do, you'll use npm.

 ### Create a new folder project and npm init

 Because the project needs somewhere to live.
 Now in your terminal, navigate to that folder and run `npm init`.
 This kicks off a process that gets your `package.json` file started for you.
 This file is like the title page, glossary, index and copyright page of a book rolled into one.
-It's in the JSON format which you can read more about here, but you can easily get a sense of by checking out the `package.json` in existing projects (see here, here and here).
+It's in the JSON format which you can read more about [here](), but you can easily get a sense of by checking out the `package.json` in existing projects (see here, here and here).

 ```bash
 # make a new folder